Narias1999/ecoins/README.md

 In the hackatrix we (A 6 people team called team 404) had to solve a social problem with tech.
 So we created eCoins.

 eCoins borned with the social purpose of transform, optimize and teach about recycling in Colombia.
-We get it connecting people with recyclers to make way more efficient the recycling in Bogota.
-At the same time as winning a lot of eCoins which you can change for a lot of ecoprizes.
+We get it connecting people with recyclers to make a more efficient recycling in Bogota.
+At the same time as winning a lot of eCoins which you can change it for a lot of ecoprizes in the app market.

 To develop the idea we used the tech stack Firebase, Angular and React Native.